 Contributed by Ali Garland | Berlin Travel Tips

-Short or overnight trips from Berlin
+Weekend or Overnight trips from Berlin

 Hiking at Bastei Bridge